mrchrisjoy/redux-entity/README.md

 ### getSelectedEntityId
 Takes in a collection object and returns the selected entity (ie. return `state.selectedEntityId`).
 ### getMeta
-Takes in a collection object and returns the meta.
+Takes in a collection object and returns its meta.
 ### getNextPage
-Takes in a collection object and returns the next page located in the meta.
+Takes in a collection object and returns the next page based on the meta.
 ### getPrevPage
-Takes in a collection object and returns the previous page located in the meta.
+Takes in a collection object and returns the previous page based on the meta.